RezaSaadatyar/Machine-Learning-in-Python/README.md

 >
 >**Further information:**<br/>
 >***LR*** is most useful when examining the influence of several independent variables on a single outcome.Only works when the predicted variable is binary, assumes independent predictors, and assumes no missing values.<br/>
->***LDA*** is a linear model for classification and dimensionality reduction.
-Most commonly used for feature extraction in pattern classification problems.
-In LDA, data is projected to a space where the variance between classes is maximized, but the variance within classes is minimized.<br/>
->***LDA VS PCA:*** <br/>1.
-LDA classifies data vs PCA classifies features.<br/>2.
-LDa is a supervised learning technique vs PCA is a unsupervised learning techinque.<br/>3.
-LDA projects the data in a direction which proides maximum inter-class seperability vs PCA projects the data in a direction of maximum variation.<br/>4.
-LDA can reduce data up to 'number of class-1' dimension vs PCA can be used to reduce data up any dimentions.<br/>
 >***DT*** can create complex trees that do not generalize well, and it can become unstable if a small variation in the data changes it completely.<br/>
 >***RF*** reduces over-fitting and is more accurate than decision trees in most cases.
 It has a slow real-time prediction, is difficult to implement, and has a complex algorithm.<br/>
 >***NB*** requires a small amount of training data to estimate the necessary parameters.
 The NB classifier is extremely fast compared with more sophisticated methods.
 In general, NB is not a good estimator.<br/>